Benjamin T. Onderdonk

-Benjamin Treadwell Onderdonk (July 15, 1791, New York City – April 30, 1861, New York) was the Bishop of the Episcopal Diocese of New York from 1830–1861.
+Benjamin Treadwell Onderdonk (July 15, 1791, in New York City – April 30, 1861, in New York) was the Bishop of the Episcopal Diocese of New York from 1830 to 1861.

 Early years

 A member of a prominent Hempstead family, Onderdonk graduated from Columbia College, now Columbia University, where he was president of the Philolexian Society.
 He studied theology under Bishop John Henry Hobart and was a member of the Episcopal Theological Society between 1810 and 1811.

 He married Elizabeth Handy Moscrop, daughter of Rev. Henry Moscrop and Elizabeth Handy.

 He presided over the Diocese during a period of expansion and was instrumental in the creation of numerous parishes, but is best remembered as one of the most controversial figures in the history of the Episcopal Church of the United States.
 He served as the officiant at the wedding of President John Tyler and Julia Gardiner at the Church of the Ascension in 1844.